Giggster logo

 Upset upon learning the real cause of his father’s death, as told by his mother, Rod goes out and heads to the grocery store.
 When asked by his friend what he’s doing, he casually responds, “grocery shopping,” while pushing his cart filled with bottles of liquor.
 He felt betrayed and let down, even telling his friends he’s not a stuntman and never was, causing confusion among his friends and a rift in their friendship.

 This emotional and dramatic scene at the grocery store took place in Cloverdale Supermarket, a grocery store in Surrey, BC.
 It was a vibrant shopping space where residents and visitors could buy fresh produce and local products until it permanently closed several years ago.
 It was a popular place for grocery and a go-to destination for shopping, offering an array of products.
+Although you can no longer shop in this corner supermarket, there are shopping places around the area where you can buy gifts and souvenirs.
+Or you can stroll around the downtown streets and explore the area.

 Conclusion